Canon T4i vs Olympus E-M1

 Studio photographers will appreciate that the Olympus E-M1 (unlike the T4i) features a PC Sync socket, so that professional strobe lights can be controlled by the camera.

-Both the T4i and the E-M1 have been discontinued, but can regularly be found used on eBay.
+Both the T4i and the E-M1 have been discontinued, but can regularly be found used on ebay.
 The T4i was replaced by the Canon T5i, while the E-M1 was followed by the Olympus E-M1 II.
-Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Canon and Olympus websites.
+Further information on the features and operation of the T4i and E-M1 can be found, respectively, in the Canon T4i Manual (free pdf) or the online Olympus E-M1 Manual.

 So how do things add up?
 Which of the two cameras – the Canon T4i or the Olympus E-M1 – has the upper hand?
 Is one clearly better than the other?
 Below is a summary of the relative strengths of each of the two contestants.